siqirua/tp/docs/team/seraphimstreets.md

   title: "Edison Siow's Project Portfolio Page"
 ---

-### Project: ModuLight Level 3
+### Project: ModuLight

 ModuLight is a lightweight application for educators to manage and perform statistical analysis on the educational records of students.
 Given below are my contributions to the project.

 * **New Feature**: to be added